DataDog/build-plugins/packages/plugins/telemetry/README.md

 The filter should return the metric (_with modifications if necessary_) to include it, or return `null` to remove it.

-It is a good way to filter out what you don't want to send.
+It is a good way to filter out what you don't want to send.<br/>

-We're adding a few default filters in order to reduce the noise.
+We're adding a few default filters in order to reduce the noise.<br/>

-When adding your own filters, it will remove these default filters.
+When adding your own filters, it will remove these default filters.<br/>
 You can still use them if you wish.

 For example if you want to clean the assets' names, you can add this filter: